 What is Glaucoma?

 Glaucoma is a common eye condition that can permanently destroy vision.
 Typically, people with glaucoma do not know it unless it is detected upon routine eye examination.
 Often, vision is permanently lost before a diagnosis is made.
-Glaucoma effects the optic nerve which brings vision from the eye to the brain.
+Glaucoma affects the optic nerve which brings vision from the eye to the brain.
 It damages it by elevating pressure in the eye.
 In rare cases, people with normal or low pressure in the eye develop glaucoma.

 Types of glaucoma

-About half the people found to have open angle glaucoma don’t know that they have glaucoma when first detected on an eye examination.
+About half the people found to have open-angle glaucoma don’t know that they have glaucoma when first detected on an eye examination.
 Your eye pressure, visual field, and optic nerves are inspected during an eye examination.
 Sometimes specialized tests are used to confirm the presence of glaucoma and stage its severity.
 Patients with blood relatives with glaucoma, or who have diabetes, and take medications such as, corticosteroids are at increased risk to develop glaucoma.

-Glaucoma has been called the “sneak thief of sight” because in the most typical form, there are no symptoms.
+Glaucoma has been called the “sneak thief of sight” because, in the most typical form, there are no symptoms.
 In chronic glaucoma, there is no pain, no swelling, or no redness.
 Simply, glaucoma destroys vision by putting pressure on the optic nerve.
 The optic nerve is the path which sends light signals to the brain where these signals are then changed into what we know as “sight.”
 Left unchecked to progress, the optic nerve is damaged by the high pressure in the eye, and central vision eventually is lost.
 If left untreated, glaucoma can result in blindness.

 - Eye drop treatment